Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

 \subsection{Agentic Foundation for Decision Discourse}

-Following the principles described in the preceding section, recent work \cite{talebirad2023} introduces a general framework design that supervises LLM-based agents aspiring to “enhance the performance and capabilities of LLMs by leveraging the power of multi-agent systems”.
+Following the principles described in the previous section, recent work \cite{talebirad2023} introduces a general framework design that supervises LLM-based agents aspiring to “enhance the performance and capabilities of LLMs by leveraging the power of multi-agent systems”.
 This top-down initiative aims to pave the way for the creation of more powerful Artificial General Intelligence (AGI) models \cite{talebirad2023}.
-However, top-down approaches start from general behavioral structures down to specialized ones.
-In the context of human-like discourse, we posit that specified general behaviors often fail to capture the richness of emergent viewpoints arising through interactions across different expertise, leading to oversimplified recommendations that may overlook critical trade-offs and synergies.
-Incidentally, such initiatives underperform in applications such as complex decision making under uncertainty \cite{mosleh2018}.

-In contrast, we develop a bottom-up approach that starts from specialized individual profiles (or personas) which lead to emergent discourse through inter-agent interactions.
-We model agents as distinct personas, each representing a specific stakeholder role (elected officials, domain specialists, etc.) that possess distinctive deeper values such as risk awareness, tolerance, and societal equity considerations.
-Such a persona characterization entails creating restrictions of the knowledge space in the LLM to fit the specified behavior.
-This reflects our argument that monolithic LLMs are limited in simulating simultaneous diverse behaviors, while a collection of individually specialized agents can support multiple interacting behaviors.
-Our framework draws on principles of systems thinking to organically construct a core framework inspired by real-world societal structures, emphasizing the interconnectedness of components and the emergent properties of their interactions.
+Central to this goal, agents are seen as executors that work collaboratively towards certain tasks, sometimes requiring specialized behaviors.
+This approach presents multi-agent LLMs as a more efficient and comprehensive task-solving framework, for which applications vary across field.
+Although demonstrating increased performance in complex technical tasks, such initiatives underperform in applications that include complex decision making under uncertainty \cite{mosleh2018}.